readytensor/rt-agentic-ai-cert-week3/README.md

   - **Retrieval-Augmented Generation (RAG):** Interactive terminal-based chat that retrieves relevant documents from the vector database based on user queries and generates contextual responses using retrieved content.
 Includes configurable similarity thresholds and result counts.

 Each script saves outputs and transcripts in the `outputs/` directory for easy review and comparison.

 ---

-## Key Features

-- **System Prompt Testing:** Explore how different system prompt configurations affect your assistant’s behavior, style, and security.
-- **Multi-Turn Conversations:** See how context builds up in an interactive chat, and how to manage it effectively.
-- **Real-World Examples:** Grounded in a research publication about Variational Autoencoders (VAEs) to simulate real user scenarios.
-- **Modular Approach:** Use the same modular components (role, tone, constraints) from Week 2, but applied in system prompts for reliability and trustworthiness.

----

-## How It Works

-The `prompt_builder.py` module takes YAML configurations and dynamically assembles system prompts.
-You can:

-- Adjust modular components like **role, tone, output constraints, and format**.
-- Test how small changes improve your assistant's reliability, especially for edge cases and manipulative questions.
-- Use real-world scenarios to refine your system prompts and see their impact.

----